Disney's Lightning Lane Introduced: The Story Behind the Travel Photos

 d.
 As you buy your pass, make the reservation for the attraction.
 You won't pay until you make the reservation.
 This way, you know you'll have the pass for the attraction you want at possibly the time you want it.

 e.
-You can buy more Lightning Lane passes (single or multi) if they are available for the day.
+You can buy more Lightning Lane passes (single or multi) if they are available for the day after you ride the first time around.

 You can buy a pass in advance.
 The pass allows you on almost all of the attractions, one time only, in one park.
 The price depends on which park and what day you are going.
 The price of the pass might be higher during peak times such as holidays and weekends.